Skip to main content

 The Womack Educational Leadership Department offers an Ed.S. (i.e., Specialist in Education) in Professional Counseling degree with concentrations in Clinical Mental Health Counseling and School Counseling.
 Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-The Clinical Mental Health Counseling concentration is a 61-hour degree program designed to train students to work with children, adolescents and/or adults in mental health settings.
+The Clinical Mental Health Counseling concentration is a 61-hour degree program designed to train students to work with children, adolescents, and/or adults in mental health settings.
 Students who complete the concentration will have met the educational requirements for licensure as a professional counselor with mental health service provider designation (LPC MHSP).
-Dr. Christopher Quarto is the coordinator of this concentration (Chris.Quarto@mtsu.edu).
-Click here to learn more about the field of clinical mental health counseling: https://www.careerexplorer.com/careers/school-counselor/
+Click here to learn more about clinical mental health counseling: What is a Mental Health Counselor?

-The School Counseling concentration is a 61-hour degree program with an emphasis on developmental school counseling.
-Students who complete the concentration will have met the educational requirements necessary for licensure as a school counselor in elementary, middle and high school settings.
-Dr. Tiffany Wilson is the coordinator of this concentration (Tiffany.Wilson@mtsu.edu).
-Click here to learn more about the field of school counseling: https://www.schoolcounselor.org/About-School-Counseling/School-Counselor-Roles-Ratios.
+The School Counseling concentration is a 61-hour degree program emphasizing developmental school counseling.
+Students who complete the concentration will have met the educational requirements necessary for licensure as a school counselor in elementary, middle, and high school settings.
+Click here to learn more about the field of school counseling: School Counselor Roles & Ratios

 The MTSU program is a trauma-informed program meaning that faculty believe it is important for students to understand the impact of trauma (with a “Big T” or a “little t”) on human development.
 As such, they infuse trauma content into every class.